Jorge Goeters: Career in NASCAR and other international series

 In 2004, he entered a NASCAR West Series event at Irwindale Event Center but failed to qualify.
-In his return to the West Series in 2005, now at Auto Club Speedway, Goeters made the race and finished 10th.
+In his return to the West Series in 2005, now at Auto Club Speedway, Goeters made the race and finished tenth.

 2005 was a very eventful year for Goeters, as he won the championship in the Desafío Corona series, and made his NASCAR and Grand-Am debut, as well as his lone start in the Champ Car World Series.

-Goeters won a very popular pole position in his NASCAR Busch Series debut at Autódromo Hermanos Rodríguez in Mexico City, driving the No. 66 Canel's/Scotiabank Ford Taurus for Brewco Motorsports.
+Goeters won a very popular pole position in his NASCAR Busch Series debut during the 2005 Telcel Motorola 200 at Autódromo Hermanos Rodríguez in Mexico City, driving the No. 66 Canel's/Scotiabank Ford Taurus for Brewco Motorsports.
 He led 24 laps, but later had to retire from the race with an engine failure.
 He ran two more Busch Series races in 2005, driving the No. 32 Chevy for Braun Racing, with a best result of 9th at Watkins Glen International.

-He contested a Champ Car race in Monterrey, Mexico for PKV Racing, but had to retire with mechanical problems on Lap 24.
+He contested a Champ Car race in Monterrey, Mexico for PKV Racing, but had to retire with mechanical problems on lap 24.

 He made his lone NASCAR Nextel Cup Series start at Watkins Glen, driving the No. 50 Dodge for Arnold Motorsports.
 He led some laps during the race, but eventually finished 35th as a result of small contact in the closing laps.

 In 2005, he also competed in the Rolex Sports Car Series event at Watkins Glen.

 After his success in the 2005 season, Goeters looked to continue his career in the United States, and in 2006 the announcement was made that he would drive for a new team in the Busch Series, Latin American Racing; however, the team never became a reality.
 Still, Goeters took part in a handful of races in the Busch Series.
-He returned to run the Mexico City race with Brewco, finishing 14th, and then joined Jay Robinson Racing to drive the No. 49 Ford.
+He returned to run the Mexico City race with Brewco, finishing fourteenth, and then joined Jay Robinson Racing to drive the No. 49 Ford.
 He finished 41st at Bristol and 24th at Nashville, but failed to qualify at Las Vegas, Atlanta, Texas, Phoenix and Richmond in the team's underpowered car.
 Goeters left the team, and then made another start in the season finale at Homestead, driving the No. 63 car for Spraker Racing Enterprises, but retired with mechanical problems.